mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 print(get_temperature("Lisbon", TempUnit.CELSIUS))  # 18.0
 print(get_temperature("Lisbon", TempUnit.FAHRENHEIT))  # 64.4
 ```

+(Technically speaking, you can also create enumerations programmatically, but the class-based approach is preferred because it is much more readable and easier to work with.)

 The enumeration members are the singleton values that you can use.
 In this case, they're `TempUnit.CELSIUS` and `TempUnit.FAHRENHEIT`.